rozek/postman-collection-for-voltcloud/README.md

 #### Customer Storage Management ####

+Every registered customer has his/her own key-value store associated with the application he/she registered for.
+The following requests allow the application developer to manage these stores and their entries.

 Nota bene: yes, as a developer you have insight into every customer's storage entries.
 With regard to data privacy, you may therefore consider encrypting any storage keys and entries within your application!

 * **list customer storage entries**<br>